What is implant dentistry?

 The dental implant process in North Las Vegas, NV

-During your consultation with Dr. Staples, he will design a customized treatment plan that works for you and your needs.
+During your consultation, Dr. Staples or Dr. Martz will design a customized treatment plan that works for you and your needs.
 3D scans and impressions of your teeth will be taken to provide us with a complete view of your condition from all angles.
 This is an excellent time to ask questions and learn about what you can expect throughout your treatment.

 If you need a bone graft, it can take 4 to 12 months before you are ready for an implant.
 When it is time, an oral surgeon will place the dental implant post in your mouth after making a small incision in the gum line.
 You will likely be under general anesthesia and sleeping comfortably during this procedure.

 When your implant has healed, you are ready for your custom-made crown.
-It can either be screwed or cemented into place, and Dr. Staples will discuss every detail of your treatment with you so that you know exactly what to expect.
+It can either be screwed or cemented into place, and your doctor will discuss every detail of your treatment with you so that you know exactly what to expect.

 You can read more about dental implants on our Dental Implant FAQ page.